 Licensing, Fees and Taxes

-A2578 gives New Jersey’s land-based casinos the opportunity to apply for an online gaming permit and to partner with an iGaming software provider (e.g. GameSys, Betfair, 888).
+A2578 gives New Jersey’s land-based casinos the opportunity to apply for an online gaming permit and to partner with an iGaming software provider or operator (e.g. GameSys, FanDuel, 888).
 Casino applicants are required to pay a nonrefundable deposit of $100,000 to fund the application process.
 If approved, that money is applied towards the $400,000 cost of the actual gaming license.

 Approved casinos are also obligated to pay a $250,000 renewal fee along with an additional $250,000 annual fee, which goes towards the state’s compulsive gambling treatment programs.
-In addition, iGaming operators pay a tax rate of 15% of their gross gaming revenue.
+In addition, iGaming operators pay a tax rate of 15% of their gross gaming revenue, and 2.5% of GGR to the Casino Reinvestment Development Authority (CRDA).

 Aside from casino permits, there are three types of iGaming licenses available: